Planning Maps / Areas / Wollongong / Cleveland

 Is Cleveland flood-prone?

-About 51% of Cleveland falls within a mapped flood overlay, against a Wollongong average of 4%.
+About 51% of Cleveland falls within a mapped flood overlay, against the council-wide suburb average of 4%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Cleveland bushfire-prone?